 | Report generation | Persistent Markdown reports with sign-off checklists, screenshots, and verification instructions. |

-Agents work in worktrees, but they still need guardrails.
+Even with solid skills to guide them, agents need guardrails.
 The system uses a PreToolUse hook (block-unsafe.sh) that reads the session transcript to enforce key invariants:

 | What's Enforced | How |